European Green Party

-The European Green Party (EGP), also referred to as European Greens, is the European political party that represents national parties from across Europe who share Green values.
-The European Greens works closely with the Greens–European Free Alliance (Greens/EFA) parliamentary group in the European parliament which is formed by elected Green party members along with the European Free Alliance, European Pirate Party and Volt Europa.
-The European Greens' partners include its youth wing the Federation of Young European Greens (FYEG), the Greens European Foundation (GEF) and the Global Greens family.
+The European Green Party (EGP), also referred to as European Greens, is a transnational, European political party representing national parties from across Europe who share Green values.

+The European Greens works closely with the Greens–European Free Alliance (Greens/EFA) parliamentary group in the European Parliament which is formed by elected Green party members along with the European Free Alliance, European Pirate Party and Volt Europa.
+The European Greens' partners include its youth wing the Federation of Young European Greens (FYEG), the Green European Foundation (GEF) and the Global Greens family.

+Green parties participate in the governments of two countries in Europe: Latvia (The Progressives) and Spain (Catalunya en Comú/Sumar).
+They also externally support the government in Poland (Zieloni/Civic Coalition).